ceaguilar93/apples-and-oranges/README.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 |     | 🏠  | 🏠  | 🏠  | 🏠  | 🏠  |     |     |     |     |

-❗ Keep in mind that the count you saw on the example segmenting the slots in the garde is only for visual representation, that number is not given in the problem ❗
+❗ Keep in mind that the count you saw on the example segmenting the slots in the grid is only for visual representation, that number is not given in the problem ❗

 🌳 The apple tree is located at point 'a'.